Can You Trust Guardio To Keep You Safe Online?

 More expensive than most other options

-Guardio may take a unique approach to browser cybersecurity, but it’s hard to justify the Premium plan’s price tag given its limited features.
+It can be hard to justify Guardio’s Premium plan price tag given its limited features.
 For the same (or a lower) price, users can get more comprehensive identity theft protection — and even advanced digital security in some cases.

 Here's how Guardio's pricing compares to its competitors' similar (or superior) plans: